mondaldebadrita03/mondaldebadrita03/README.md

 # Hi 👋, I'm Debadrita Mondal
 <p>A passionate aspiring Full Stack Web developer from India</p>

+## About Me
+* 👋 Hello, I'm Debadrita — a curious and creative learner who loves exploring new things.
+* 🌱 I enjoy learning, experimenting, and picking up new skills along the way.
+* 🧩 I love solving problems, figuring out how things work, and learning from the process.
+* 🚀 Currently focused on growing as a developer, one step at a time.
+* 💡 Always learning, exploring, or trying something new.
+* 🎨 Outside of tech, I'm a crochet artist and book lover who enjoys singing, playing guitar,<br> video editing, photography, and other creative pursuits.
+* ✨ Learn → Experiment → Create → Repeat

 ## 📫 Reach me <br>
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:mondaldebadrita@gmail.com)